1 dead, 1 in critical condition after south city house fire

-ST. LOUIS — One person died and another person is in critical condition following a house fire in St. Louis’ Dutchtown neighborhood Wednesday morning.
+ST. LOUIS — A woman died and a 60-year-old man is in critical condition following a house fire in St. Louis’ Dutchtown neighborhood Wednesday morning that police believe was intentionally set.

 The fire happened in the 4500 block of Idaho Avenue around 6:10 a.m.

-A St. Louis Fire Department spokesperson confirmed that one person died, and another was transported to a hospital in critical condition.
-Fire investigators remain on scene as of 7 a.m.
+A St. Louis Fire Department spokesperson confirmed that one person died and another was transported to a hospital in critical condition.

+A spokesperson for the St. Louis Metropolitan Police Department said the Bomb and Arson Unit and the Homicide Division responded to the scene.
+Detectives found evidence that suggested the fire was intentionally set, police said Wednesday night.

 No other details have been made available.